p1xel8ted/Moonlighter/README.md

 ## Features

 - Makes your main display resolution the only one available.
 - Corrects dungeon artwork - mostly.
-Will look average on anything wide than 21:9.
+Will look average on anything wider than 21:9.
 - Skips intros and gamepad recommendation.

 ## Installation